emonhossainraihan/Notes/backend/why-nodeJS.md

 The fact that Node runs in a single thread does impose some limitations.
 For example, blocking I/O calls should be avoided, [CPU-intensive operations should be handed off to a worker thread](https://blog.logrocket.com/node-js-multithreading-what-are-worker-threads-and-why-do-they-matter-48ab102f8b10/), and errors should always be handled correctly for fear of crashing the entire process.

-Some developers also dislike the callback-based style of coding that JavaScript imposes (so much so that there’s evena [site](http://callbackhell.com/) dedicated to the horrors of writing asynchronous JavaScript).
+Some developers also dislike the callback-based style of coding that JavaScript imposes (so much so that there’s even a [site](http://callbackhell.com/) dedicated to the horrors of writing asynchronous JavaScript).
 But with the arrival of native Promises, followed closely by async await,[flow control in modern JavaScript](https://www.sitepoint.com/flow-control-callbacks-promises-async-await/) has become easier than it ever was.

 ## Different Module Formats

 As JavaScript originally had no concept of modules, a variety of competing formats have emerged over time.
 Here’s a list of the main ones to be aware of:

-- The Asynchronous Module Definition (AMD)format is used in browsers and uses a define function to define modules.
+- The Asynchronous Module Definition (AMD) format is used in browsers and uses a define function to define modules.
-- The CommonJS (CJS)format is used in Node.js and uses require and module.exports to define dependencies and modules.
+- The CommonJS (CJS) format is used in Node.js and uses require and module.exports to define dependencies and modules.
 The npm ecosystem is built upon this format.
-- The ES Module (ESM)format.
+- The ES Module (ESM) format.
 As of ES6 (ES2015), JavaScript supports a native module format.
 It uses an export keyword to export a module’s public API and an import keyword to import it.
 - The System.registerformat was designed to support ES6 modules within ES5.
 - The Universal Module Definition (UMD) format can be used both in the browser and in Node.js.
 It’s useful when a module needs to be imported by a number of different module loaders.